 How Does Auditory Processing Disorder Affect Learning?

-Auditory processing disorder affects learning and affects it in the negative way.
+Auditory processing disorder affects learning in a negative way.

 Students with APD often have have trouble understanding speech, especially when there are other loud sounds or voices in the background.
-The same students usually also have problems understanding speech that is spoken quickly or in a noisy room.
+They also have problems understanding speech that is spoken quickly or in a noisy room.

-Students with APD also have difficulty following verbal directions, especially if they are long or complex.
+Students with APD often have difficulty following verbal directions, especially if they are long or complex.

 These are some major problems problems students with APD have, but it’s not an exhaustive list.
 These student also have trouble understanding humor, verbal math, spelling… They are also ineffective at remembering information and learning foreign languages.